ignacio-flores/income-under-the-carpet/README.md

 # income-under-the-carpet

+[What is this?]

 Here you will find all the necessary STATA code and data to reproduce results from:
 "THE CAPITAL SHARE AND INCOME INEQUALITY: INCREASING GAPS BETWEEN MICRO AND MACRO-DATA" by Ignacio Flores, published in the Journal of Economic Inequality

+[Instructions]

 Download the whole project and run the "run_everything.do" file, which will run -you guessed it- everything.
 But, before doing it, first think about replacing the global